 Hilltribe School – Mae Na Chon

-So Alan, being the soft-hearted gentle giant that he is, after speaking with the staff and border police, decided that he would make an appeal to help the school out.
+So Alan, after speaking with the staff and border police, decided that he would make an appeal to help the school out.
 Over the course of a few years, with the help of the local community and volunteers at the school, lots of fantastic improvements took place.